 But as it turns out, the size of your portfolio may not be as important as it seems.
 That’s because investing through fractional shares is commonly available with popular brokerage firms.
 It enables an investor with $1,000 to diversify in as many companies as someone with $100,000.

 What’s the right number of companies to invest in, even if portfolio size doesn’t matter?

 “Studies show there’s statistical significance to the rule of thumb for 20 to 30 stocks to achieve meaningful diversification,” says Aleksandr Spencer, CFA® and chief investment officer at Bogart Wealth.
 “Personally, I think risk tolerance and aptitude for research should be the real driver.
 Depending on one’s risk comfort level, coupled with how deep into the weeds you’re willing to go, a more concentrated portfolio can be OK too.”

-The importance of diversifying
+The importance of diversifying your stock portfolio

 The whole purpose of holding multiple stocks in a portfolio is diversification.
 That means holding enough securities so that a big drop in one won’t cause your entire portfolio to take a big hit.

 For example, if you hold five stocks in your portfolio, with 20% in each position, a 50% decline in one stock will translate to a 10% drop in the value of your portfolio.